jbock-java/jbock/README.md

 assertEquals("4", args.headers().get("sheep"));
 ````

-*Note: If a parameter declares a custom mapper or collector, then the
+As mentioned before, if a parameter declares `mappedBy` or `collectedBy`, then the
 attributes `repeatable` and `optional` are not inferred from the parameter type.
-They must be set explicitly.*
+They must be set explicitly.

 ### Parameter descriptions and internationalization